MicrosoftDocs/mesh-docs/mesh/develop/make-your-environment-available-for-events/add-update-your-environments.md

 ### Filter Environments by Worlds

-By default you can see Environments from all the Worlds, that you have access too.
-However you can filter the list by specifying the World, which Environments you would like to update
+By default you can see Environments from all the Worlds you have access, you can filter the list by specifying one specific World.

 ![A screenshot of Environments World filter](../../media/make-your-environment-available-for-events/uploader_environment_world_filter.png)

 ### Filter Environment by Name

-By default you can see Environments from all the Worlds, that you have access too.
-However you can filter the list by specifying text that Environment name should have.
+You can also filter the list by a specifying a text and that will only show Environments with that given text in the title.

 ![A screenshot of Environments Text filter](../../media/make-your-environment-available-for-events/uploader_environment_name_filter.png)